satcar77/magentostickerbodge/README.md

 # magentostickerbodge
-Script to automate sticker printing by scraping off relevant information from Magento order details
+Script to automate sticker and invoice printing by scraping off relevant information from Magento order details